-Fforest Fawr UNESCO Global Geopark is currently involved in this two year project that aims to support the development of tourism in a number of Geopark destinations in the European Atlantic Area.
-With funding provided by the the EU Interreg Atlantic Area programme and support from the Global Geoparks Network, nine European Geoparks, two aspiring Geoparks and the University of Trás-os-Montes and Alto Douro, Portugal are working together on this transnational economic, cultural and sustainable tourism development project.
+Fforest Fawr UNESCO Global Geopark was involved in this three year project that aimed to support the development of tourism in a number of Geopark destinations in the European Atlantic Area.
+With funding provided by the the EU Interreg Atlantic Area programme and support from the Global Geoparks Network, nine European Geoparks, two aspiring Geoparks and the University of Trás-os-Montes and Alto Douro, Portugal worked together on this transnational economic, cultural and sustainable tourism development project.

 - University of Trás-os-Montes and Alto Douro (Portugal)